Cape Group Home Page

 Professional River Outfitters

 The HUD Home Buying Guide.

 Owning a home of your own.
-Heath Coker is a HUD Broker.
+The Cape Group is a HUD Broker.
 You must use a HUD Certified Broker to buy a HUD Home.

 Your dream home could be a HUD Home.
 Ask us by Email for your own page of listings that meet your criteria.Almost everybody has a dream home.
 A place they like to wander through in their thoughts, choosing imaginary wallpaper and putting in imaginary skylights.
 But for too many people, dream homes remain just that-dreams.
 The reality of owning their own home never seems to become theirs.

 We at HUD would like to help.
 HUD, short for the U.S. Department of Housing and Urban Development, is a government agency created to make the American dream of home ownership a real possibility for everyone.
 And that includes you.

 Since 1934, we've been putting Americans, millions of them, through the doors of their own homes.
 We do it by making home buying easier and more affordable.
 You see, HUD owns homes in many communities throughout the U.S., and we offer them for sale at attractive prices and economical terms.